DUBUQUE, Iowa – Nine new faces are expected to hit the ice for Miami this fall, and three of them are playing on the same juniors team.

 Game 2 highlights: He started a tic-tac-toe goal with a long feed through the slot from the left point in the second period, and he carried the point through the neutral zone before completing a pass that eventually led to a marker in the first.
 Demsey laid out a big hit in the second period along his own end boards.
 He finished with three shots on goal and all were well-placed and were not gloved cleanly.
 Demsey and Feenstra played a two-minute shift together in the closing minutes (culminating in a Dubuque ENG), which tells you how the Fighting Saints trust Demsey in clutch situations.

 Overall thoughts: After watching six periods of both, Feenstra and Demsey are both quality defenders but Feenstra seems to rely on his reach and positioning while Demsey plays a more physical game.
 Like Feenstra, Demsey used sound judgment to decide when to jump into a play, and the results outweighed the risk for both over the weekend.
 Demsey has gone from changing NAHL teams in 2019-20 to a major cog on a very good USHL team in two years.
-That represents a major rise in the 20-year-old’s stock price in two years.
+That represents a major rise in the 20-year-old’s stock price in that span.

 Schutte’s thoughts: He does so many things consistently well, over and over and over again.
 And he respects the game, that’s the biggest thing.
 If it calls for a five-foot, indirect pass, he’ll make it, if it calls for a little reverse play, he’ll make it.
 If he needs to hoist the puck out because it’s the right play, he’ll do it.
 The biggest part about him is just the type of a human he is.
 He’s an elite, elite human being.
 He operates at a high level, on the ice, off the ice, in the classroom, there’s no corner-cutting there.